grafana/mimir/docs/sources/architecture/store-gateway.md

         # CLI flag: -store-gateway.sharding-ring.multi.mirror-timeout
         [mirror_timeout: <duration> | default = 2s]

-    # Period at which to heartbeat to the ring.
+    # (advanced) Period at which to heartbeat to the ring.
 0 = disabled.
     # CLI flag: -store-gateway.sharding-ring.heartbeat-period
     [heartbeat_period: <duration> | default = 15s]

-    # The heartbeat timeout after which store gateways are considered unhealthy
+    # (advanced) The heartbeat timeout after which store gateways are considered
-    # within the ring.
+    # unhealthy within the ring.
 0 = never (timeout disabled).
-This option needs be set
+This option needs
-    # both on the store-gateway and querier when running in microservices mode.
+    # be set both on the store-gateway and querier when running in microservices
+    # mode.
     # CLI flag: -store-gateway.sharding-ring.heartbeat-timeout
     [heartbeat_timeout: <duration> | default = 1m]

-    # The replication factor to use when sharding blocks.
-This option needs be
+    # (advanced) The replication factor to use when sharding blocks.
+This option
-    # set both on the store-gateway and querier when running in microservices
+    # needs be set both on the store-gateway and querier when running in
-    # mode.
+    # microservices mode.
     # CLI flag: -store-gateway.sharding-ring.replication-factor
     [replication_factor: <int> | default = 3]